 - Silver paint

 - And more..

 In the 1960s, Sears introduced lightweight bicycle models to compete in the market.
 Lightweight bicycles are easy to ride for every rider.
 The most popular bike of that time was the Spaceliner of the 1960s .
 These Vintage bicycles were very comfortable for females.

 If you have experienced riding one of these vintage bikes, you must have noticed that it has a wider saddle that has springs underneath it.
 These are missing in the latest bicycle models.
 On later models, Sears bikes had springs located above the wheels and on the frame, instead of springs underneath the saddle,

 If you have ever had the opportunity to ride on one of the older generation bikes like the Sears Roebuck vintage “His and Hers free spirit” bicycle, you would have noticed the seats are wider.
 There is also a set of springs under the bike seat to provide suspension.On modern bikes you no longer get that because the suspensions are now located on the frame just above the wheel.
 There is a little bit of nostalgia for those interested in bikes like the vintage Sears Roebuck.
 The good thing for buyers is that they are affordable.

 Unlike vintage Schwinn bicycles, the Sears brand doesn’t hold its value that well.
 If you go to a site like eBay, you can buy a Sears Roebuck for about $100.
 There are even vintage tandem bikes for a little over a hundred dollars.

-What often pushes the prices of vintage bikes is the amount of collectors interested in them.
-Sears is a well-known brand but it is not devoted to bikes.
-If you were to look for exclusive brands with a long history of craftsmanship, the prices will generally be higher.
+What often pushes the prices of vintage bikes is the number of collectors interested in them.
+Sears is a well-known brand, but it is not devoted to bikes.
+If you were to look for exclusive brands with a long history of craftsmanship, the prices would generally be higher.